PureVPN is a good VPN service that has OpenVPN protocols, an easy client, 2,000 servers and a 31-day money back guarantee

 Setup was quick and easy and took under 6 minutes.
 Once you have created an account, you can go to the download screen and choose the correct version to download, which depends on the system you are running.
 I ran the installation through Windows as that was the system I was running.
 Once you have clicked ‘download’, a set of instructions will appear on how to install the software.

 You can decide where the file is saved and you simply have to follow the instructions on the installation.
 The tutorial was easy to understand and was not complicated at all.
 Another good thing to note that my computer wasn’t required to restart, which is always a bonus.
 Once the setup was complete you’ll be greeted with a PureVPN log-in window where you will have to log in with your account details.

 The windows client was basic but smooth and initially gave me a list of options on how I want to use the VPN.
-I could either use it from streaming, internet freedom, security and privacy, file-sharing or remote/dedi IP.
+I could either use it from streaming, internet freedom, security, and privacy, file-sharing or remote/keep no logs IP.
 The great thing about the client is that you do not have to commit to one purpose, but can switch freely whenever you feel like it.
 I wasn’t able to try out all the features, so I simply tried out the ‘security/privacy’ option.

 Upon clicking, you will be greeted with a screen that prompts you to choose your location.
 There were loads of locations open for me and I was impressed with the global reach.
 I was surprised to see that no instant connect button would connect me to the nearest and best connection, so I was required to scroll down until I found the UK.

 There is also the option to choose from many different encryptions.
 I was surprised to see so much choice and particularly liked that you could set it to automatic to receive the best security.

 Another note to make was that each location told you whether P2P was available, which was a nice addition.
 Once connected you get a confirmation screen that tells you you’re connected to the VPN and that you are secure.
 It also tells you what security you have enabled and what you do not.